 But she must not give up her true path…”

-Protest songs like these helped to lay the philosophical groundwork for later colonial era reformers such as Savitribai and Jyotirao Phule, and Tarabai Shinde, who brought the fight against caste oppression and patriarchy into the arena of politics and civil institutions.
+Protest songs like these helped to lay the philosophical groundwork for later colonial era reformers such as Savitribai and Jyotirao Phule, and Tarabai Shinde, who brought the fight against societal oppression and patriarchy into the arena of politics and civil institutions.

 Hinduism’s embrace of bhakti (devotional worship) led to the emergence of key female spiritual reformers and saints.
 They have also been uplifted through the teachings and efforts of many male religious figures.
 The noted social reformer Swami Dayananda Saraswati, for instance, cited Vedic testimony to argue that women are entitled to Vedic study.
 He founded the Arya Samaj in 1875, and its members soon established colleges for teaching Hindu scriptures to girls.
 Swami Vivekananda, the 19th century Hindu spiritual luminary, harshly criticized the condition of women in Indian society, and staunchly advocated for their equality, education, and self-empowerment.
 He also proposed the establishment of a order of women, as part of the larger orders established by Adi Shankaracharya, to be managed by women only.
 This came to fruition in 1959.